thisprojects/main/README.md

 * https://github.com/thisprojects/quote-generator
 * https://github.com/thisprojects/got-house-picker

-The Apps themselves are available to test here -> https://www.nathandownes.co.uk
+The apps themselves are available to test here -> https://www.nathandownes.co.uk

 To install and serve an app locally: